 Community Choice could serve nearly 2 million people in San Joaquin, Fresno, and Tulare Counties

-If just 10% of CCE energy came from new, local solar sources, over 845MW of new projects would be developed in 5 years
+If just 10% of energy procured by a CCA came from new, local solar sources, over 845MW of new projects would be developed in 5 years

 This level of deployment would create over 8,000 jobs and drive nearly $850M in new economic activity.
 It could also result in shutting down fossil energy generation, the holy grail for this area with some of the worst air quality in the nation.